Q: What schools comprise the Boston University Medical Campus?

 Q: Where do I find a good realtor?

 A: First, decide what you want in an apartment: number bedrooms, budget, specific requests or concerns, and which neighborhoods you are interested in.
+You should search for an apartment with your soon-to-be-roommates.
 Remember to look at apartments in more than one neighborhood.
-Then, to find a realtor ask a classmate, a friend or Housing Resources for a recommendation.
-Visit the Housing Resources website for a list of Real Estate Agencies.
+Then, to find a realtor ask a classmate, a friend or for a Real Estate Agency, see BU Off-Campus Services.

 Q: What is the price range on rent in the Boston area?
 Are utilities included?

 A: Most of Boston’s older apartments include heat and hot water in the monthly rent charge.
 In newer buildings and condos, the heat and hot water are not included.
 You are charged for water only if it separately metered which is not a common occurrence.
 Be clear as to what you have to pay outside the rent and research how much those expense will be.
-Visit our Approximate Rent Chart for rent comparisons by neighborhood.
+Visit BU Off-Campus Services-Resources, for rent comparisons by neighborhood.